-\ If Registrar of Births, Deaths, and Marriages, can be kept separate from Registrar of Titles, the former should be placed under the head "Civil Education of the Property" † If the Reformatory Schools can be kept separate from the Industrial Schools, they should be placed under the head "Gaols and Penal Establishments."
+^{} If Registrar of Births, Deaths, and Marriages, can be kept separate from Registrar of Titles, the former should be placed under the head "Civil Establishment." † If the Reformatory Schools can be kept separate from the Industrial Schools, they should be placed under the head "Gaols and Penal Establishments."